tonysm/jigsaw.tonysm.com/source/_posts/2021-02-16-when-objects-are-not-enough.markdown

 date:   2021-02-16
 tags: oop laravel
 section: content
+excerpt: Alan Kay mentions in a talk that the Smalltalk don't scale quite well to big teams and infrastructure.
+However, he had some ideas on how to make OOP scale.
 ---

 I've been looking up resources on the roots of Object-Oriented Programming - a.k.a.
 OOP.
 This journey started because there is a trend in the Laravel community of using Actions, and the saying goes as *that's what "Real OOP" is about*.
 I had some doubts about it and instead of asking around, I decided to look for references from the Smalltalk days.
 That's when I found the book [Smalltalk, Objects, and Design](https://www.amazon.com/Smalltalk-Objects-Design-Chamond-Liu/dp/1583484906/).
 I'm having such a good time researching this that I wanted to share my findings so far.